 Trendline Trading Strategy: 3 Simple Steps To Improve Profitability

-Day Trading 101: What Are Trend Lines?
+Day Trading 101: What Are Trendlines?

-They can be a simple yet useful way to identify the direction of the price and the short-term sentiment, whether it's moving up, down, or consolidating sideways.
-So the trendlines can be upward or downward-sloping, or horizontal lines drawn manually on charts.
+They can be a simple yet useful way to identify the direction of the price and the short-term sentiment.
+That’s true whether the trendline is moving up, down, or consolidating sideways.

 Some traders also use indicators such as moving averages or RSI to identify trend lines.